dude-alms0c/iphone-16-availability-checker/README.md

 $ node index.js R130
 ```

-This will query Apple's retail inventory for all 2024 iPhone 16 Pro Max 256GB, 512GB variants that are known to be stocked in-store. `R130` is a store in Oklahoma City, OK, so that store plus others in the surrouding area will be queried.
+This will query Apple's retail inventory for all 2024 iPhone 16 Pro Max 256GB, 512GB variants that are known to be stocked in-store. `R130` is Penn Square store in Oklahoma City, OK, so that store plus others in the surrouding area will be queried.
 The results are logged to `stdout`, and if any models are found, a notification will be sent as well as iMessage.

 ### For other countries